rockset/rockset-js/packages/cli/README.md

 OPTIONS
-  -e, --entity=lambda|workspace  [default: lambda] the type of entity you wish to resolve -h, --help                     show CLI help --exists                       Return with an error if file does not exist --sql                          Return the SQL file path.
+  -e, --entity=lambda|workspace  [default: lambda] the type of entity you wish to resolve -h, --help                     show CLI help --[no-]exists                  Return with an error if file does not exist --sql                          Return the SQL file path.
 Only for Query Lambdas.

 DESCRIPTION